taboca/browser-adaptation-dynamic-theme/README.md

 * Add-on Example - this is meant as an example for Add-ons, specifically this shows potential usage for the new dynamic theme API in Firefox.
 For additional information please refer to [Dynamic themes](https://developer.mozilla.org/en-US/Add-ons/Themes/Theme_concepts#Dynamic_themes), [New Theming API in Firefox](https://hacks.mozilla.org/2017/12/using-the-new-theming-api-in-firefox) and [Theme Properties](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/theme).

 * Discussion - The project is also aimed to spark a discussion about the notion/experience that impacts the user when/if the browser decides to adapts its content UI real state based in site contents.
 An example of an adaptation, already in place and which users are accostumed, is the URL bar: When the user visits a web site, she/he should be able to visually undestand if the URL have changed, for example.
 In addition, the URL bar should also indicate if a web site is secure (https) using visual elements.
 To instigate a deeper discussion, I have created the issue [When the browser adapts to the color of the page, would the user trust more the site (think a malicious web site)](https://github.com/taboca/themematcher/issues/4).

 * Research and analysis - Collecting user experience data, understand potential problems and expand the domain of the discussion.

-## Heuristics
+## Discussions & heuristics

+* Options - users should be able to customize what data from site is turned into the theme.

+* Https only - As an example, should only https sites have such color?

 * When navbar — If the site has navbar, adapts to navbar and removes the bottom border of the theme;

 * When bgcolor – If the site has background color, adapts to background color

-* When chrome — Page background and removes bottom border *
+* When chrome — Page background and removes bottom border.

 ### Calculations

 * Graphics analysis looks at a section cut, vertical line, first 10 pixels